jacbeth/Azure-Sentinel-Defender-labs/Lab02 - Anonymous Blob Access Detection & Misconfiguration Investigation/README.md

 - Operation type

 #### 7. Conclusion:
 Azure logs anonymous access, including the caller IP, timestamp, and blob URI, which is essential for investigations dealing with misconfigurations that expose data publicly.
-The behaviour observed in this lab matches real‑world cloud incidents where public containers lead to data exposure.
+The behaviour observed in this lab matches real world cloud incidents where public containers lead to data exposure.
 This demonstrates that Azure provides sufficient telemetry to detect misconfigurations, provided diagnostic settings are correctly configured.